Gram / Skills (/)

 More!

-I like to learn new things and conceptions.
-I have experience with Haskell, Idris, RPython, Pony, Nim, Crystal, Clojure, Scala, JS, Ruby.
-I'm not afraid to read and fix code on any language.
+I believe that every programming language has some beautiful ideas, and I like learning new ones.
+I have experience with Rust, Haskell, Gleam, Idris, RPython, Pony, Nim, Crystal, Clojure, Scala, JS, Ruby, and many other languages.
+I'm not afraid to read and fix code written in any language.

 Quality Assurance

-Automated testing (unit, integration, acceptance, regression), static code analysis, formal verification, contract programming, mutation tests, type theory.
-I like to push boundaries of my code to see how it performs in extreme situations, to find interesting corner-cases, to dig math behind programming.
+Automated testing (unit, integration, acceptance, regression), static code analysis, formal verification, contract programming, mutation tests, and type theory.
+I like to push the boundaries of my code to see how it performs in extreme situations, to find interesting corner cases, and to dive into the math behind programming.

 Security

 I have an Information Security red diploma, interested in practical aspects of security, have many publications on different topics, visited some security conferences.
-I was a founder and leader of the CTF team that have gotten 6th place on an international contest (alert1 team).
-In Smena team I've made global security audit, fixed many security issues, integrated some security systems like brute force protection and intrusion detection.
+I was a founder and leader of the CTF team that has gotten 6th place in an international contest (alert1 team).
+In the Smena team I've made global security audit, fixed many security issues, integrated some security systems like brute force protection and intrusion detection.

 DS and ML

-At the university, I worked in the linguistic department where I researched language and text influence, adopted Claude Shannon's information theory to natural languages.
+At the university, I worked in the linguistics department where I researched language and text influence, adopted Claude Shannon's information theory to natural languages.
 In Cindicator I wrote simple trading strategies that get information from crypto exchanges and make predictions about cryptocurrencies prices.
-On free time I learn Machine Learning and build different cool models.
+In my free time I learn Machine Learning and build different cool models.
 See my projects for examples.

 Software Architecture

 I know design patterns, antipatterns, refactoring techniques, 12 factors, SOLID principles.
-In Cindicator a was the architect for the trading platform from the first lines of code to the successful launch.
+In Cindicator, I was the architect for the trading platform from the first lines of code to the successful launch.

 Linux

-I live in Linux for 8 years, can solve any issue from a terminal.
+I live in Linux for 8 years and can solve any issue from a terminal.
 I've worked with different Linux distros (Ubuntu, Debian, CentOS), set up physical servers, VPS, Raspberry Pi, Orange Pi.

 Logic